imranhasan22/handbook_imran/robotics.md

 - 1.5 ms (90°): Servo moves to the midpoint angle (e.g., 90°).
 - 2 ms (180°): Servo rotates to the maximum angle (e.g., 180°).

+### Digital Signal

+A digital signal is a discrete signal that represents data using binary numbers (0s and 1s).
+It switches between fixed levels of high and low.

+**Characteristics:**

+1. **Discrete:** Digital signals have a limited number of values, typically two (HIGH or LOW).
+2. **Waveform:** They are represented as square waves.
+3. **Binary Representation:** Data is encoded as 0s and 1s.
+4. **Noise Resistance:** Digital signals are less prone to noise and degradation compared to analog signals.

+**Examples:**

+- Data transmission over the internet
+- Output from a digital temperature sensor like DS18B20
+- Signals in microcontrollers and digital electronics
+- Music files (e.g., MP3 format)

+#### Digital Device

+1. Push-button
+2. Motion Sensor
+3. Ultrasonic Sensor
+4. Infrared Sensor
+5. Hall Effect Sensor
+6. Touch Sensor
+7. Color Sensor
+8. Relay Modules
+9. Stepper Motor Drivers

+### Analog Signal

+An analog signal is a continuous signal that represents physical measurements.
+These signals vary over time and can take on any value within a range.

+**Characteristics:**

+1. **Continuous:** Analog signals have infinite possible values within a range.
+2. **Waveform:** They are generally represented as smooth sine waves.
+3. **Amplitude:** The signal's strength changes continuously over time.
+4. **Frequency:** It indicates how fast the signal oscillates.

+**Examples:**

+- Sound waves (e.g., human voice)
+- Voltage from sensors like LDR or thermistors
+- Video signals from traditional CRT TVs
+- Temperature or pressure readings

+#### Analog Device

+1. Potentiometers
+2. Temperature Sensors
+3. Light Sensors
+4. Sound Sensors
+5. Gas Sensors
+6. Pressure Sensors
+7. Force Sensors
+8. Moisture Sensors

 ## Description

 ### 1. VIN